What Can I Give My Dog For Pain After Shots?

 There are a few different things that you can do to help your furry companion feel more comfortable.

-• Provide your dog with a warm and cosy place to relax and rest.
+• Provide your dog with a warm and cozy place to relax and rest.
 However, don’t force them if they wish to rest somewhere else.

-• Make sure that your dog has access to water and its favourite food.
+• Make sure that your dog has access to water and its favorite food.
 Don’t be alarmed if your fur buddy is not very hungry.

 • Avoid patting or playing with your dog as it may wish to be left alone.
 Your dog will come to you for attention when it feels like it.